zhengying-liu/info232/TP3/README.md

 git add starting_kit/
 git commit -m "First commit"
 ```
-* **Initialize your remote repo:**
+* **DO NOT FORGET THIS STEP!!
+Initialize your remote repo:**

 **GROUP LEADER:**  Go to [https://github.com/](https://github.com/) and create a NEW account in the name of the group, using groupname@chalearn.org as email.

-Create a new repo.
+`Create a new repo.
 Name it also groupname.
-Do NOT initialize it with README.
+Do NOT initialize it with README.`

 On your local computer, push the contents of the starting kit to the repo: